ghc-proposals/ghc-proposals/proposal-submission.rst

 debate.
 Feel free to improve your document to reflect the discussion.
 The goal is to make the strongest proposal possible and demonstrate that all alternatives have been considered.
-It is very likely that multiple iterations are necessary before the proposal is ready for consideration by the GHC Steering Committee.
+It is very likely that multiple iterations are necessary before the proposal is ready for consideration by the `GHC Steering Committee`_.

 When you feel that your proposal is ready,